thdfw/gwks/pico/README.md

 Open `examples/pico_to_mqtt.py` or any other file destined to publish MQTT messages from the Pico, and follow these steps:
 - Fill in the parameters: `wifi_name`, `wifi_password`, `mqtt_broker` (the local IP address of the device on which the MQTT broker is running, i.e. the Raspberry Pi), `mqtt_username`, and `mqtt_password` (if there is a username and password)
 - Specify the topic on which the messages should be published (`mqtt_topic`) as well as the Pico's client name (`client_name`)
-- Save the file on the Pico and run it.
-If you want it to run automatically as soon as the Pico is connected to power, save it as `main.py`.
+- Save the file on the Pico and run it - if you want it to run automatically as soon as the Pico is connected to power, save it as `main.py`

-## :inbox_tray: Receiving messages (Raspberry Pi <- Pico)
+## Receiving messages (Raspberry Pi <- Pico)

 Run the `examples/mqtt_to_pi.py` on the Rasperry Pi (or any other device that should be receiving the messages).
 Edit the `mqtt_broker` and `mqtt_topic` variables if necessary.
 If the device that is running the MQTT broker is also the one receiving the messages, then `mqtt_broker` can be set to `"localhost"`.